Generalising rate heterogeneity across sites in statistical phylogenetics: Introduction

-In a simple phylogenetic model, evolution at all sites is controlled by a single instantaneous rate matrix.
-The across-site rate variation model offers greater flexibility by allowing site-specific \emph{linear} transformations of the baseline rate matrix.
-The improvement afforded by this simple modification served as motivation for this paper, and we describe a natural generalisation through a model that provides site-specific \emph{quadratic} transformations of the baseline matrix.
-This allows qualitatively different patterns of transitions at different sites.
-Further, we demonstrate that when linear or quadratic across-site transformations are combined with a class of non-stationary Markov processes, we obtain computationally tractable models that allow sequence composition to vary both across branches of the tree and across sites of the alignment.
 The remainder of this paper is organised as follows.
 Section~\ref{sec:models} introduces phylogenetic models of sequence evolution and the incorporation of multiplicative random effects to allow rate variation across sites.
 Section~\ref{sec:quash} describes our quadratic generalisation and its properties.
 In Section~\ref{sec:ns-quash} we combine across-site linear and quadratic transformations with a general class of non-stationary substitution models and describe the properties of the resulting Markov processes.
 Section~\ref{sec:inference} addresses the issue of inference for models incorporating our quadratic transformation.
-Specifically, we take a Bayesian approach to inference and describe the posterior distribution of interest and details of our numerical approach to model-fitting via Markov chain Monte Carlo sampling.
+Specifically, working in a Bayesian framework, we describe the posterior distribution of interest and details of our numerical approach to model-fitting via Markov chain Monte Carlo sampling.
 In Section~\ref{sec:apps} we consider analyses of two biological data sets; the first involving a stationary model and the second, a non-stationary model.
 In each case we compare the performance of a site-homogeneous model with analogous models incorporating linear and quadratic across-site transformations of the baseline rate matrix.
 Finally, we summarise our conclusions in Section~\ref{sec:discussion}.